neocturne/MinedMap/README.md

 ## Installation

 Building the MinedMap map generator requires a recent Rust toolchain.
-There are no releases on crates.io or binary releases yet.
-For now, it can be installed using the following command:
+The following command can be used to build the current development version from source:
 ```shell
 cargo install --git 'https://github.com/NeoRaider/MinedMap.git'
 ```